Posted June 13, 2013

 The Russian security research firm Kaspersky Labs recently discovered the most advanced Android Trojan to date.
 Dubbed “Backdoor.AndroidOS.Obad.a,” this malware can steal data stored on the device, such as the two-factor authentication codes used by banks and email, download more Malware:

-LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs., send itself via Bluetooth to other devices, operate remotely, and even hide itself from being seen on the administrators list so it cannot be uninstalled.
+Software that is intended to damage or disable computers and computer systems., send itself via Bluetooth to other devices, operate remotely, and even hide itself from being seen on the administrators list so it cannot be uninstalled.

 Unfortunately, this is only one of many examples.
 There has been a huge jump in Android mobile malware in the last year alone.
 From 2011 to 2012, the number of samples rose from 792 to 36,699, according to researchers at McAfee.
 Of those, 97 percent were designed specifically to attack Google Android apps.
 Moreover, the amount of malware is projected to increase so much in 2013 that some are calling it the Year of Mobile Malware.
 To make matters worse, more than 80 billion apps are expected to be downloaded in 2013, up from 46 billion apps last year, making it easier than ever to infect unwitting consumers.